kni-labs/rrssb/README.md

 - Make sure [gulp](http://gulpjs.com/) is installed globally: `npm install -g gulp` (May require `sudo`.)
 - run `npm install` to install the dependencies for this project.
-- run `gulp` command to create a local server at `localhost:3000` and watch for file changes.
+- run `gulp` to create a local server at `localhost:3000` and watch for file changes.

-<sub><sup>You can access the local server on any device connected to the same network as the device running the server by visiting *`{YOUR_LOCAL_IP_ADDRESS}:3000`*.
-For example if your local IP address is *`192.168.0.1`*, visit *`192.168.0.1:3000`* from another device connected to the same network to view the pages on the server (they will auto-update as well as syncing the current scroll position across devices).</sub></sup>

 ### About